smpita/mrtoken/README.md

         }
     ]

-To register, add the following line to the config/app.php file in the provider section.
+To register the service provider, add the following line to the config/app.php file in the provider section.

     Hackage\MrToken\MrTokenServiceProvider::class

+To register the middleware, add the following line to the app/Http/Kernel.php

+    'mrtoken' => \Hackage\MrToken\Middleware\MrTokenMiddleware::class